alexsaunderswps/User-Guides/Web_Mangement_Guides/web_portal_video_creation_guide.md

 # WildXR Web Portal Video Management Guide

 ## Purpose & Context
-This guide introduces the process of creating or editing a video on the WildXR Web Portal (Wildxr.org)
+This guide introduces the process of creating/editing a video on the WildXR Web Portal (Wildxr.org)

 ## Prerequisites
 - Windows or Mac computer with internet access